chesterwizzle/Haikuverse/README.md

 **Status:** 🚀 **Closed Alpha Now Complete!**

-* The Haikuverse Closed Alpha test for the Android app began on **October 17, 2025** and compeleted on **November 20, 2025**.
+* The Haikuverse Closed Alpha test for the Android app began on **October 17, 2025** and completed on **November 20, 2025**.
 Haikuverse requires a valid subscription from the Google Play Store.
 * The Haikuverse Public Gallery went live on Firebase hosting as of **October 22, 2025.** The Print Studio e-commerce will be live for mail-orders in U.S. and Canada on **1 December 2025**.
 Only subscribers have access to e-commerce through the personalized dashboard.

 To get beta tester access, please contact: **chesterwizzle@fancyland.net**